UAlbany Students visit Puerto Rico to help with Hurricane aftermath UAlbany Students visit Puerto Rico to help with Hurricane aftermath

 Isabel Allende, Chilean-American Author

-Why study with LACS
+Why study with ALACLS

 UAlbany students in Costa Rica

-LACS is widely recognized for its research and teaching that conceptually bridges the study of Latin America and the Caribbean with Latina/o Studies.
-LACS prepares its students to comprehend the complexity and richness of the transnational Latina/o experience, to develop an understanding for distinctive histories and development of Latin American and Caribbean nations, and to mature into socially conscious and critically informed individuals with the necessary skills to professionally succeed and positively influence society.
+ALACLS is widely recognized for its research and teaching that conceptually bridges the study of Latin America and the Caribbean with Latina/o Studies.
+ALACLS prepares its students to comprehend the complexity and richness of the transnational Latina/o experience, to develop an understanding for distinctive histories and development of Latin American and Caribbean nations, and to mature into socially conscious and critically informed individuals with the necessary skills to professionally succeed and positively influence society.

 Why LACS is important